Scanner Access Now Easy: Graphical user interfaces

 Several user interfaces have been written to combine SANE with an easy user method of controlling it.

 gscan2pdf

 gscan2pdf is an interface for scanning documents to PDF on the GNOME desktop that uses SANE to communicate with the scanner.
 It is available under the GPL.
 It includes common editing tools, e.g., for rotating or cropping pages.
 It is also able to perform OCR using several optional OCR tools and save a searchable PDF.
 PDF files can be further downsampled upon saving.

 NAPS2

 NAPS2 is free and open source scanning software for Windows 7+ (x64, x86), macOS 10.15+ (x64, arm64) and Linux (x64, arm64) (GTK 3.20+, glibc 2.27+, libsane).
-Saves scans PDF, TIFF, JPEG, or PNG.
+The supported file formats are PDF, TIFF, JPEG, or PNG.
 Optical character recognition (OCR) is available using Tesseract.